Post Summary: Things I Wish I Knew Before Trying to Visit All the National Parks

 Final Thoughts on Things I Wish I Knew Before Trying to Visit All the National Parks

-I hope my experiences can help you avoid a few my mistakes and help you have a amazing journey though the National Parks.
+I hope my experiences can help you avoid a few of my mistakes and help you have an amazing journey through the National Parks.
 If you have been to all 63 National Parks, what would you add to this list?